kcraigo/kcraigo-webdev/content/post/sharepoint/angular/tutorials/coffeemanager/p5-authentication-cont.md

 Now if you navigate to the giftcards page, if you are not logged in, you are redirected to login, otherwise you will now see that the token is not present in the url and the page shows the message, **giftcards works!**

-But what happens when we setup another page with a gaurd, code is set to match our giftcards page?
+But what happens when we setup another page with a guard, code is set to match our giftcards page?

 Let's find out!
 Let's create the Brands page.